 III.
 Portfolio Construction

-The DAV Portfolio targets 50 to 70 holdings; the DAV II Portfolio targets 45 to 70 holdings.
-The actual number of holdings is dependent on market conditions.
+The DAV Portfolio targets 50 to 70 holdings.
+(The target number of portfolio holdings is a working guideline.
+The actual number may vary depending on market conditions and other factors.)
 The stocks purchased are those we believe best meet our selection criteria, offer the greatest potential for income and appreciation, and provide appropriate portfolio diversification.

-The Strategies employ a proprietary sizing model which considers the security’s conviction rating, discount to value, and dividend yield, as well as the breadth of value in the Portfolios’ investment universe.
+The Strategy employs a proprietary sizing model which considers the security’s conviction rating, discount to value, and dividend yield, as well as the breadth of value in the Portfolio’s investment universe.

 IV.
 Sell Discipline